kevarch/OpenWebUI-Openrouter-API-Model-Function/README.md

 * **Access to Diverse Models:** Leverages the OpenRouter API to provide access to numerous LLMs from various providers.
 * **Model Discovery:** Automatically fetches and lists available OpenRouter models within OpenWebUI.
     * New models will appear in OpenWebUI as new models are released on OpenRouter.
     * Optionally specify a list of providers to include or exclude from the available OpenRouter models.
+This is useful if you want to exclude providers you already have integrated in OpenWebUI, such as OpenAI, or only wish to add specific providers.
 * **Optional Model Prefix:** Allows adding a custom prefix (e.g., "OR: ") to model names in the OpenWebUI list for easy identification.
 * **Streaming & Non-Streaming Support:** Handles both response types seamlessly.
 * **Citation Support:**